 Our operations entail inherent risks, including equipment defects, malfunctions, failures, and misuses, which could result in uncontrollable flows of natural gas, fires, explosions and other damage.
 For example, operation of LNG pumps requires special training because of the extremely low temperatures of LNG.
 Also, LNG tanker trailers and CNG fuel tanks and trailers, if involved in accidents or improper maintenance or installation, may rupture and result in explosions, fires and other damage, including death or serious injury.
 Further, refueling of natural gas vehicles or operation of natural gas vehicle fueling stations could result in venting of methane gas, which is a potent greenhouse gas, and such methane emissions are regulated by some state regulatory agencies and may in the future be regulated by the EPA and/or by additional state regulators.
-These safety and environmental risks may expose us to liability for personal injury, wrongful death, property damage, pollution and other environmental damage.
-We may incur substantial liability and costs if damages are not covered by insurance or are in excess of policy limits or if environmental damage causes us to violate applicable greenhouse gas emissions or other environmental laws.
+These safety and environmental risks may expose us to liability for personal injury, wrongful death, property damage, pollution and other environmental damage causes us to violate applicable greenhouse gas emissions or other environmental laws.
 Moreover, any of these occurrences could harm our reputation, our business and adoption levels of natural gas generally.